Coming Out to Yourself

 It's really, really, important that you access support: you don't have to be alone on this journey.

-It is terrifying to pick up the phone and ring a gay organisation for the first time (01422 844858).
-We know, we have all done it.
-You might find it easier to text (07765 361 590) or send an email (Click here or send an email to getintouch@galyic.org.uk).
+It can be terrifying to pick up the phone and ring a gay organisation for the first time.
+We know, many of us have done it.
+You might find it easier to text or send an email.
+The Links section gives you access to LGBT youth groups in Yorkshire and you can find out about other places by searching the Stonewall's What's in my area? .

 - 100% said it had helped them develop a positive LGBT identity;